 In Book of Curiosities, Christopher Dow recounts his personal encounters with a wide range of paranormal occurrences and unusual beings, including ghosts, shadow people, vampires, reincarnation, channeling, oddities, superstitions that proved true, and more.
 These experiences have challenged him to think more inclusively about the nature of reality—perhaps they will challenge you, as well.

-Jan Henson Dow’s life started in a small hotel, and after that, it went… well, you’ll have to read the book to find that out.
+Jan Henson Dow’s life began in a small hotel, and after that, it went… well, you’ll have to read the book to find that out.
 But it went a great many places, sometimes even South.
 This is a one-woman show with a diverse cast of supporting characters, and the author tells her story in a forthright yet freewheeling style that matches her life.
 In it, she opens herself to her travails and successes with candor and an acceptance that lends her words poignancy and a spiritual dimension.

 "I heard Jan once characterize herself as someone who seems very open, but in reality one who guards her deepest thoughts and feelings.
 You might assume she has something to hide.
 You would be wrong.
 There is perfect continuity between her polished surface and her depth.
 She has bravely explored life, lived large, and has come to a very peaceful and philosophical state of being."